llobato/docs/docs/other/install-gwms-factory.md

 The Glidein WMS VO Factory has the following requirements:
    -   **CPU**: 4-8 for a large installation (1 should suffice on a small install)
    -   **RAM**: 4-8GB on a large installation (1GB should suffice for small installs)
-   -   **Disk**:  10GB will be plenty sufficient for all the binaries, config and log files related to glideinWMS.
+   -   **Disk**:  10GB will be plenty sufficient for all the binaries, config and log files related to GlideinWMS.
 If you are a large site with need to keep significant history and logs, you may want to allocate 100GB+ to store long histories.

 #### Users